 If you have time, plan on staying in a coffee hacienda to see how they grow coffee and produce on the premises.

 Cartagena, on the coast of the Atlantic Ocean, changes from the rest of the country because the atmosphere is more African-American than Andalusian.
+Within the colonial city center are so many different sites to visit, impressions to take in.

 Here, people live by and for music.
 The Palenque culture has its own language as well as their own social, medicinal or religious practices.
 This influences their music and their songs.
 Moreover, the Palenque village of San Basilio (70 km from Cartagena) was listed by the UNESCO as Oral and Intangible Heritage of Humanity in 2005!